brook-street-games/bsg-translator/README.md

 #### Translation ID

 A translation ID can be used to force a new API call when string values change.
-For example, if an application is being translated to Italian, and the english translation for pineapple was changed from "Pineapple" to "Spikey Fruit" in a new version, users with the previous version would still return the cached value "Ananas".
-Passing a translation ID of 2 (assuming nil or a lower value was previously passed) would force a translation and correctly return "Frutto Appuntito".
+For example, if an application is being translated to Italian, and the english translation for pineapple was changed from "pineapple" to "spikey fruit" in a new version, users with the previous version would still return the cached value "ananas".
+Passing a translation ID of 2 (assuming nil or a lower value was previously passed) would force a translation and correctly return "frutto appuntito".

 ```swift
 translator.updateTranslations(translationId: 2)